 When Sankashti Chaturthi falls on a Tuesday, the festival is called Angarki Chaturthi and it is considered highly auspicious.

 The festival is mostly celebrated in the western and southern parts of India, especially in Maharashtra and Tamil Nadu, where the festival is called by a special name; Ganesha Sankatahara or Sankatahara Chaturthi.

-Vakratunda Sankashti Chaturthi (Kartika Chaturthi) - 17th October.
+Vibhuvana Sankashti Chaturthi (Kartika Chaturthi) - 5th October.

-Ganadhipa Sankashti Chaturthi (Margashirasha Chaturthi) - 15th November.
+Vakratunda Sankashti Chaturthi (Karwa Chauth) - 4th November.

 Customs and Rituals of Sankashti Chaturthi

 Devotees wake up early to prepare for the day.
 A special Sankashti Chaturthi Vrat (fast) is kept on this day.
 The vrat is kept from sunrise to moonrise and it is broken after sighting the Moon.
 During the entire day, people only eat fruits, vegetables, Sabudana Khichadi, different varieties of potato dishes, and peanuts.